 Cap on value of home

-The value of the transaction may affect your eligibility for the grant.
-The cap on the total value of the home and land varies, according to where your house or land is situated in the state.
+The value of the transaction differs throughout Western Australia.
+The total property value cap of the home and land varies, according to where your house or land is situated in the state.
+South of the line includes Perth and most populated areas, and the North of the line includes more remote and regional areas of the state.

 For more information, visit the Government of Western Australia’s FHOG web page.